goreleaser/goreleaser/www/docs/customization/build.md

     id: "my-library"

     # Configure the buildmode flag to output a shared library
-    flags: -buildmode=c-shared  # or "c-archive" for a static library
+    buildmode: "c-shared"  # or "c-archive" for a static library
 ```